uddoktapay/docs/payment-links.md

 ::: tip
 Use clear, descriptive product names (e.g., "Workshop Seat – Early Bird" instead of "Product 1").
 It makes searching, reporting, and customer communication much easier.
 :::

-### Save options

-Choose how to save your payment link:

-- **Create** — Save and return to the payment links list
-- **Create & create another** — Save and immediately open a new blank form for creating another link

 ::: tip
 Use **Create & create another** when setting up multiple payment links for an event or product launch.
 It saves time by keeping you in the creation flow.